Goat Cheese-Stuffed Chicken with Apricot Glaze

 - In a small nonstick skillet, brown chicken in oil on all sides.
 Remove and keep warm.

 - In the same skillet, saute remaining shallots until tender.
 Stir in the broth, spreadable fruit, lemon juice and mustard.
 Bring to a boil; cook until liquid is reduced by half.

-- Return chicken to the pan; cover and cook for 6-7 minutes or until a no longer pink.
+- Return chicken to the pan; cook, covered until a thermometer inserted in chicken reads 165°, 6-7 minutes.
 Discard toothpicks.
 Serve chicken with cooking liquid.
 Sprinkle with parsley.
-Yield: 2 servings.